-Why extract data from Salesforce?
+Why export data from Salesforce?

-• To backup your data.
+- To back up your data.

-• To integrate with a third-party system.
+- To integrate with a third-party system.

-• You need the data in spreadsheet format for reporting purposes.
+- You need the data in spreadsheet format for reporting purposes.

 An introduction to extracting data